Skip to main content

 2

-• All repository: This grants Greptile access to all current and future repositories both public and private.
+• All repositories: Grant access to all current and future repositories in the account or organization.

 GitLab Integration